 If you agree to work with the Student Success Team and can meet the criteria below, students on Academic Notice will be assigned priority registration (before the seniors).
 Students who are not on academic notice are also encouraged to work with the Student Success Team.

-- Meet with your academic advisor for your major before registration to create an appropriate schedule for the upcoming term.
+- Academic Planning: Consult with your major advisor before registration to design an appropriate course schedule for the subsequent term.

 Academic notice (probation) resources